 For many support teams, it’s easiest to begin running these calculations using a spreadsheet.
 This is the method that many workforce managers rely on.
 A report from Call Centre Helper reveals that more than 60% of support operations are currently leveraging spreadsheets for forecasting.

 We put together an Excel template to walk you through this process from beginning to end.
-Preview it below or click here to make a copy of the template:
+Click here to get your copy of the template.